chauff/cse1500-web-transcripts/_lectures/css.md

 As you may expect, a CSS grid is comprised of rows and columns.
 Each element that you define within the grid can be likened to as a "cell".
 An example of the 3x3 grid is shown below for your reference.

 Included within the example are a series of lines.
 We'll be making use of these later, but for now you can use these lines to work out what column (in red) or row (in green) a particular "cell" is located at within the grid.
 Note that the "cell" corresponding to a column line is to its right; the "cell" corresponding to a row line is underneath it.
 Counting starts from the **top left corner**.
+This is discussed more in the *Position* section below.

 ![CSS grid explanation](../img/css-grid-explanation.svg)